-What is ROWNUM
+What is ROWNUM?

-is a pseudocolumn in Oracle SQL that assigns a unique, sequential number to each row returned by a query result.
+ROWNUM is a pseudocolumn in Oracle SQL that assigns a unique, sequential number to each row returned by a query result.

 - The numbering starts from 1.